 The best way to get a backlink is to improve an existing resource.

-Then, ask all those who’ve linked to it to take a look at your improved resource – and perhaps give a backlink in return.
+Then, ask all those who’ve linked to it to review your improved resource and perhaps give you a backlink in return.

 Nail a Sales Call Cold Email

-If you’re in B2B sales (say you’re a salesperson or a sales manager) or you’re one of many B2B marketers at your company — you’ll have to make dozens of calls every day.
+If you’re in B2B sales (say you’re a salesperson or a sales manager) or one of many B2B marketers at your company, you’ll have to make dozens of calls every day.

 This example sets you up for more yays than nays: